OfficialBishal/OfficialBishal.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I am currently a first-year Ph.D. student at the University of Miami (UM), majoring in Computer Science.
+I am a Ph.D. student at the University of Miami (UM), majoring in Computer Science.
 My research focuses on developing efficient deep learning models for bioinformatics using machine learning techniques.
 I am advised by Prof. [Zheng Wang](https://people.miami.edu/profile/6055356a6dc48ef8c5914e7ddc89de64).

 Prior to UM, I received my Bachelor's degree in Computer Engineering from Tribhuvan University in 2022.
 During my time there, I spend a year as a researcher at the Research and Innovation Unit (RIU).
 Additionally, I also worked with Prof. [Badri Adhikari](https://www.umsl.edu/cmpsci/about/People/Faculty/BadriAdhikari/index.html) on a project to develop the innovative learning platform, [Process Feedback](https://processfeedback.org/).